devhausleipzigacademy/js-katas/src/arrays/level-6/index.md

-This challenge is about getting used to researching and then using array methods.
+This challenge is about getting used to first researching and then using array methods.

 You can find a complete reference of all array methods at [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)